The pvscsi driver used with VMware was unfortunately designed to some legacy APIs, and we have observed some issues with it.

 7. The support for quiescing the SCSI bus is of zero value, and adds a lot of extra complexity -- modern SAS and virtual busses do not need to quiesce SCSI busses (quiesce was created to allow legacy parallel busses to be electrically quiesced so that they could be made safe for configuration changes -- modern busses are hot-plug safe)

 8. The attempt to use separate locks for the completion ring and submission rings is misguided -- likely based on thinking from NIC drivers.
 HBAs move a lot more data per operation, and spend a lot less time holding these locks when interacting with these paths, and the simplicity from a single ring brings clear sustainability benefits without any measurable impact on performance.

 When all these changes are made, the pvscsi can be reduced to about 60% of it's original size, with no loss in functionality, and several bugs are fixed along the way.
 This work can be easily done in a way that the pvscsi driver becomes 100% ddi compliant.

-Updated by Garrett D'Amore 3 months ago
+Updated by Garrett D'Amore over 1 year ago

 I've tested with an ESXi 7.0 server.
 It has been tested with multiple logical disks, including hot attach (but I could not figure out how to get VMware to let me detach a disk from the guest), and also with RDM (scsi device pass through really), including RDM of a disk imported via fibre channel to the guest.